siddharthl93/engineering-design-knowledge/RAG.md

-# Retrieval Augmented Generation using Engineering Design Knowledge from Patents
+# Using engineering design knowledge from patents for retrieval-augmented generation in the design process
 In this document, I describe how Large-Language Models (LLMs) could be instructed to generate factual responses to support various applications in the engineering design process.
 I put forward three scenarious as follows.

  - Scenario 1: Directly asking LLM about a component or an issue.